MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Turn on classification to run continuously in the background

-This configuration option is currently in preview and is subject to change.

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
+This setting is in preview and might change.

 When you configure this setting, it changes the [default behavior](../configure-policy-classification.md#how-automatic-or-recommended-labels-are-applied) of how the Azure Information Protection client applies automatic and recommended labels to documents: